Addison Parker lives on in many lives, including Grant’s.

 Now, she is able to see the world around her and play with her grandchildren.

 He lives on not only through the three lives he saved, but also through his friends and family.

 people have said "yes" to hope and generosity by registering as organ, eye and tissue donors in Arizona.About Donation Be a Donor

 We make the most of life through the gift of organ and tissue donation.

 We challenge ourselves and others every day to realize Arizona’s potential to save and improve lives.Learn More About Us

-Donate Life Arizona celebrates National Donate Life Month to help encourage Arizonans to register as organ, tissue and cornea donors and to celebrate those that have saved lives through the gift of donation.
+National Donate Life Month (NDLM) features an entire month of activities to help encourage Americans to register as organ, eye and tissue donors and to honor those that have saved lives through the gift of donation.